-The six species of cetaceans listed under the ESA that occur within the Hawaiian Archipelago are found in Table 9.
+The six species of cetaceans listed under the ESA that occur within the Hawaiian Archipelago are found in the following table.
 Although these whales may be found within the proposed sanctuary boundaries, there are no reported or observed interactions with the fisheries which may operate within the NWHI sanctuary.